Denise Crosby: Post-Star Trek work

 In January and February 2010, Crosby performed alongside Gale Harold and ex-model Claudia Mason in Tennessee Williams' Orpheus Descending at Theater in Los Angeles.
 The production and cast received mostly positive reviews in the Los Angeles Times, which stated, "Harold, ideally cast, beautifully ignites with Crosby, whose unconventional interpretation is an affecting revelation."

 Crosby has a recurring role on Showtime's 2013 series Ray Donovan.
 In 2014, she appeared in three episodes of AMC's The Walking Dead as Mary, a member of a group of cannibals.
 The character first appears in the penultimate episode of season four, "Us", and made her final appearance in the season-five premiere, "No Sanctuary".

 Crosby also played the role of widow Margie Curtis in the TV series Bones, season three, episode four, "The Secret in the Soil".
 She played the role of Special Master Faye Richardson in the legal drama Suits in its final season.

 Personal life

 Crosby was married to Geoffrey Edwards, son of director Blake Edwards, from 1983 to 1990.
 She appeared in a number of her former father-in-law's films, including 10, Skin Deep, Trail of the Pink Panther, and Curse of the Pink Panther.

 Crosby married Ken Sylk in 1995.
-They have a son, August "Augie" Sylk, born in 1998.
+They have a son.